 - Journey to the Center of the Earth movie

-That’s 95 book and a movie combos.
+That’s 95 books made into a movie combos.
 I’m almost to 100 books made into movies, and I haven’t reached high school…..

 8th Grade books made into movies